g-sys-v2/vtm-version-difficulty-mapping/README.md

     P(s_owod): The probability of passing a roll check
     n: The number of dice
     s: The required number of successes
-    d: The Difficulty as defined above for V20
+    d: The Difficulty as defined above for OWOD
     C(n,s) = n!/(s! * (n-s)!)
 ```